Accelerating Approximate Thompson Sampling with Underdamped Langevin Monte Carlo: REGRET ANALYSIS

 where $\hat C_1,\hat C_a>0$ are universal constants that are independent of problem-dependent parameters. \end{theorem}

-Comparing the regrets provided in both ETS and ATS, we observe that the first term still demonstrates a logarithmic rate at $\tilde O\left(\frac{\log N}{\Delta_a}\right)$.
+Comparing the regrets provided in both exact and approximate TS, we observe that the first term still demonstrates a logarithmic rate at $\tilde O\left(\frac{\log N}{\Delta_a}\right)$.
 Interestingly, its dependence on the parameter dimensions increases from linear to quadratic.
 This change is attributed to the distance between the unscaled and scaled approximate posteriors when establishing the contraction results of the approximate posterior, which yields a dimension-related result.
-While the second term in ETS is independent of $N$, the result in ATS behaves at a rate of $\tilde O\left(\frac{\sqrt{B_1}\log N}{\Delta_a}\right)$.
-This underscores the sensitivity of ATS to inferior prior quality, which will be further discussed in the experimental part.
-More details can be found in \ref{section_regret_approx_ts}.
+While the second term in exact TS is independent of $N$, the result in approximate TS behaves at a rate of $\tilde O\left(\frac{\sqrt{B_1}\log N}{\Delta_a}\right)$.
+This underscores the sensitivity of approximate TS to inferior prior quality.

-\section{Experiments}
+It should be noted that our proof achieves similar regrets as previous works \citep{mazumdar2020approximate} but under less stringent sample complexity assumptions.
+With the same \({\mathcal{\tilde O}(\sqrt{d})}\) samples, our method achieves logarithmic regrets, a guarantee absent in previous research.
+With \(\mathcal{\tilde O}(d)\) samples, our method accelerates posterior approximation and facilitates better convergence around the posterior mode, which indicates better regret bounds with the same \(\mathcal{\tilde O}(d)\) samples.
+Further discussion will be offered in the next section, and detailed theoretical derivations can be found in \ref{section_regret_approx_ts}.

+\section{EXPERIMENTS}

-In this section, we present numerical experiments designed to validate the benefits of the proposed methods on MAB from different perspectives \footnote{Code is available at \href{https://github.com/haoyangzheng1996/ts_ulmc}{the GitHub repository}.}.
-We regard TS with OLMC as a benchmark (both full gradient and stochastic gradient versions) across our tests.
+In this section, we present numerical experiments designed to validate the benefits of the proposed methods on MAB from different perspectives\footnote{Code is available at \href{https://github.com/haoyangzheng1996/ts_ulmc}{the GitHub repository}.}.
+We regard TS with LMC as a benchmark (both full gradient and stochastic gradient versions) across our tests.
 We first demonstrate general settings among all experiments without specific illustrations.
 For each round, the agent observes samples from ten-dimensional posterior distributions, and the agent has to choose action $A_n$ between ten arms and receives rewards $\mathcal R_n$ to update the posterior of arm $A_n$.
-We generated 500 trajectories to get the expected mean of each result and then applied Bootstrap to obtain their 95\% confidence intervals.
+We generated 500 trajectories to get the expected mean of each result and then applied Bootstrapping to obtain their 95\% confidence intervals.
 More details are provided in Appendix \ref{section_experiments}.